David-xF/David-xF/README.md

-- 👋 Hi, I’m xDavidxF
+- 👋 Hey, I’m David
-- 👀 I’m interested in Vulkan Game Engines
+- 👀 I’m interested in Writing Cheats for MC Wii U Edition
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C/C++
 - 💞️ I’m looking to collaborate on Nothing yet
-- 📫 How to reach me on Discord: David xF#1337
+- 📫 How to reach me on Discord: david.xf

 <!---
 David-xF/David-xF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.